Jump to a Section

 1: Visit the Wells Fargo “Consolidate or Refinance Private Student Loans” page.
 Click “Apply Now.”

-2: Answer a few questions to get more information about Wells Fargo’s consolidation loans.
+2: Answer a few questions to get more information about Wells Fargo’s student loans consolidation.
 Click “Find my loan.”

 3: Review the basics of the loan product and click “Get Started.”